 Everyone is aware of the shooting details of the film, how Kubrick emotionally terrorized Shelley Duvall yet coddled the psyche of little Danny Lloyd.
 We have heard about the set dressing, the outfits, the extra takes and the apologies for faking the Apollo 11 moon landing.
 We’ve been told these stories over and over since 1980, and, frankly, it’s boring at this point.
-So, what I would like to do, instead of running through the film and commenting on its merits or faults, is take a look at why the story’s creator despises the film so much and determine whether or not his points are valid.
+So, what I would like to do, instead of running through the film and commenting on its merits or faults, is take a look at why the story’s creator despises the it so much and determine whether or not his points are valid.

 #1- “Jack was crazy from the first scene.”